shahrukhatik/JavaProjects/CupsConversion.md

+Description: This application will be used to convert a user given volume in cups to its equivalent number of teaspoons, tablespoons, ounces, pint, quarts, or gallons.

     import java.lang.*;
     import java.util.*;

     /*
-    	Name: Shahrukh Khan
-    	Class: CS 234, Section 2
     	Date: 1st February 2016
-    	Description: This application will be used to convert a user given volume in cups to its equivalent number of teaspoons, tablespoons, ounces, pints quarts, or gallons.

-    	This is assignment #1.

     	This program will allow us to view what a certain volume of cups would be in tablespoons, teaspoons etc.